sirhutson/ESAL_ModuleDesign/README.md

 - View supplementary lecture on forking

 Steps.
 - Fork a copy of the repository to your personal github account.
+- Work only in the appropriate branch for your class or you will not receive credit.
 - Working with your group, create the code described by the instructor.
 - Only insert code in the designated group location in each file
 - Edit, commit, and push your code to your personal repo.